conrad619/rakwireless-docs/docs/Product-Categories/WisTrio/RAK5010/Overview/README.md

 # RAK5010 WisTrio NB-IoT Tracker

-Thank You For choosing **RAK5010 WisTrio NB-IoT Tracker** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.
+Thank you for choosing **RAK5010 WisTrio NB-IoT Tracker** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.

 * [Quick Start Guide](../Quickstart/)
 * [Datasheet](../Datasheet/)